lydell/keyboard/readme.md

    (It was made using [Ukelele].)
 2. Log out and in again.
 (Possibly: Restart the computer.)
 3. Finally select the layout in System Preferences.

+To install the custom Windows keyboard layout:

+1. Download the zip file from the [Releases] page.
+   (It was made using [Microsoft Keyboard Layout Creator] – see the `Swedish - Custom.klc` file.)
+2. Unzip and run setup.exe.
+3. Add the “Svenska (Sverige) - Svensk - Custom” layout in Windows Settings.

 To patch the “Swedish (Macintosh)” layout on Linux: